kit-algo/InertialFlowCutter/README.md

 ## Building

-Clone this repository and navigate to the root directory.
+Clone this repository `git clone --recursive` and navigate to the root directory.
 Then run the following commands.

 ```shell
 mkdir build && cd build